-But the Psalms are just as effusive about God’s creation, if not more so.
-Psalm 104 recounts God’s cosmic work in poetic language and celebrates how nature itself rejoices and thrives under God’s care.
+But the Psalms are just as effusive about God’s creation.
+Psalm 104 recounts God’s cosmic work in poetic language and celebrates how nature rejoices and thrives under God’s care.
 The psalm meditates on the natural cycles of night and day, work and rest, as well as the interplay between humanity and various parts of the created order.

-Psalm 19, however, is the classic text in which David sets the books of nature and Scripture side by side, much as Augustine and others would do, centuries later.
-And David reads both books with unabashed awe and wonder:
+Psalm 19 is the classic text in which David sets the books of nature and Scripture side by side, much as Augustine and others would do, centuries later.
+David reads both books with unabashed awe and wonder:

 The heavens declare the glory of God and proclaim his handiwork, without speech, to the farthest reaches of the cosmos.

 God’s Word is perfect and true, offering wisdom and enduring forever, more valuable than gold and sweeter than honey.

 It appears that David, inspired by the Holy Spirit, had no trouble discussing Scripture and nature as complementary sources of revelation, practically in the same poetic breath, and delighting in them both.

 At the Incarnation, the Son of God, the second person of the Trinity, entered his creation and took on human nature in order to save his people from their sins.